William W. Li

 “The difference between a harmless and deadly cancer is the formation of blood vessels that are abnormal,” he said.

 Researchers are looking into how to target that growth factor, so abnormal growth can be stopped and neutralized.
 “It’s not too much growth or too few, it’s like Goldilocks, the right amount of blood vessel growth is important,” he said.

-Li and other medical experts have explored how the optometric and ophthalmology communities can play a critical role in the complex care of patients with diabetes at the Diabetic Retinopathy Summit in January in Washington.
+Li and other medical experts explored how the optometric and ophthalmology communities can play a critical role in the complex care of patients with diabetes at the Diabetic Retinopathy Summit in January in Washington.